Shaping welfare states

 Frequency of protest events in Britain, 2016: key actors

 As we can see, if we take a snapshot of protest events held in Britain in 2016, we see that workers and professionals remain (and have remained throughout the period) the key group of protesting actors.
 This especially included the junior doctors and the rail workers’ dispute with the train operator Southern Rail.
-It also included smaller more independent actions taken by workers – for instance, walkouts and protests against both Deliveroo and Uber, so-called ‘platform services’ which do not act an employer but engage workers as ‘independent contractors’ – and an ongoing dispute in demand of the living wage for workers at a number of Picturehouse and Cineworld cinemas across London.
-I would personally urge you to support the Picturehouse strike fund!
+It also included smaller more independent actions taken by workers – for instance, walkouts and protests against both Deliveroo and Uber, so-called ‘platform services’ which do not act an employer but engage workers as ‘independent contractors’ – and a dispute in demand of the living wage for workers at a number of Picturehouse and Cineworld cinemas across London.

 The place of protest